Why Do Buildings Fail in Earthquakes? Lessons Every Engineer Must Know

 Why Do Buildings Fail in Earthquakes

 For over 5,000 years, we’ve built structures, yet earthquakes expose the weakest flaws in structural design.
-Here’s the truth: Buildings rarely collapse because the quake was “too strong.”
+Here’s the truth: many collapses occur not solely because of earthquake intensity, but because of poor seismic detailing, irregularities, and construction deficiencies.
 They collapse because we have left behind the fundamentals of engineering, seismic design, and structural safety.

 Let’s walk through the wreckage of Bhuj.
 Here are five reasons buildings fail and the lessons every engineer must understand to create earthquake-resistant structures.